System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Equilibrium entanglement

-In contrast, for the canonical ensemble entanglement is present for arbitrarily weak finite coupling strengths $\Gamma$.
-This can be explained by using the theory presented in Ref.~\cite{ma2022}: For a fixed particle number, entanglement is present whenever there exist nonzero off-diagonal elements of the density matrix $(\rho_{SB})_{ij}=\langle \psi_i|\rho_{SB}|\psi_j \rangle$ for $|\psi_i \rangle$ and $|\psi_j \rangle$ corresponding to different occupancies of the system $S$, i.e., for $\langle \psi_i|c_0^\dagger c_0|\psi_i \rangle \neq \langle \psi_j|c_0^\dagger c_0|\psi_j \rangle$ (more precisely, this is true only for a system consisting of a single fermionic level, as considered here).
-Such off-diagonal elements are obviously present in the thermal state of the Hamiltonian~\eqref{hamnrl}, which coherently exchanges particles between the system and the environment.
-Furthermore, the entanglement negativity for the canonical state significantly exceeds the one calculated for the grand canonical ensemble, although both converge to the asymptotic value $1/2$ in the limit $\Gamma \rightarrow \infty$.
-This demonstrates that the system-bath entanglement depends on the choice of statistical ensemble describing the global equilibrium state.
+In contrast, the canonical ensemble entanglement is present for arbitrarily weak finite coupling strengths $\Gamma$ (given the finite temperature $T$).
+This can be explained as follows.
+Let us first define the many-particle Fock states $|\phi_\mathbf{y} \rangle=(c_K^\dagger)^{y_K} \ldots (c_0^\dagger)^{y_0} |\varnothing \rangle$, where $\mathbf{y}=(y_0,\ldots,y_K)$ is the vector of level occupancies and $|\varnothing \rangle$ is the vacuum state.
+As one can note, the Fock states are characterized with a definite number of particles in each level.
+Then, according to the theory presented in Ref.~\cite{ma2022}, for a fixed particle number entanglement is present whenever there exist nonzero off-diagonal elements of the density matrix expressed in the Fock basis $(\rho_{SB})_{\mathbf{yz}}=\langle \phi_\mathbf{y}|\rho_{SB}|\phi_\mathbf{z} \rangle$, with $|\phi_\mathbf{y} \rangle$ and $|\phi_\mathbf{z} \rangle$ corresponding to different occupancies of the system $S$ (i.e., $y_0 \neq z_0$).
+Such off-diagonal elements are obviously present in the thermal state of the Hamiltonian~\eqref{hamnrl}, which is not diagonal in the Fock basis; this is due to the presence of the tunneling term $\sum_{k=1}^K ( t_k c^\dagger_{0 \sigma} c_{k \sigma} + \text{h.c.})$, which coherently exchanges particles between the system and the bath.
+Furthermore, the entanglement negativity for the canonical state significantly exceeds the one calculated for the grand canonical ensemble, although both converge to the asymptotic value $1/2$ in the limit $\Gamma/(k_B T) \rightarrow \infty$.
+This demonstrates that the system-bath entanglement depends on the statistical ensemble describing the global equilibrium state.